SkywalkerLuke/PhosF3C/README.md

 ```bash
 python train.py --config_path ./hparams/lora.yaml
 ```
-This will start the LoRA training process, and the trained model will be saved as a '.pt' file in the './model_ckp/lora directory'.
-Training logs will be saved in the './log/lora' directory as a '.json' file.
+This will start the LoRA training process, and the trained model will be saved as a `.pt` file in the `./model_ckp/lora` directory.
+Training logs will be saved in the `./log/lora` directory as a `.json` file.
 The log file will contain basic information such as the training step and validation performance at each step.
 ### Step2 : Train conformer
 After training the LoRA model, the next step is to train the Conformer component.
-The configuration for Conformer is similar to that of LoRA, and you can refer to the 'conformer.yaml' file located at './hparams/conformer.yam' for guidance.
+The configuration for Conformer is similar to that of LoRA, and you can refer to the `conformer.yaml` file located at `./hparams/conformer` for guidance.

-In the Conformer training configuration, you will need to specify the checkpoint of the trained LoRA model by setting the 'lora_checkpoint parameter'.
+In the Conformer training configuration, you will need to specify the checkpoint of the trained LoRA model by setting the `lora_checkpoint parameter`.
 This will ensure that the Conformer network is initialized with the fine-tuned LoRA model.

 After that
 Run the following command: